 In May 2011, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Codification update ("ASU") No. 2011-04, Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and International Financial Reporting Standards ("IFRS") ("ASU 2011-04").
 This pronouncement was issued to provide a consistent definition of fair value and ensure that the fair value measurement and disclosure requirements are similar between U.S. GAAP and IFRS.
 ASU 2011-04 changes certain fair value measurement principles and enhances the disclosure requirements particularly for Level 3 fair value measurements.
-This pronouncement is effective for reporting periods beginning on or after December 15, 2011, with early adoption prohibited.
-The new guidance requires prospective application.
 We applied the provisions of ASU 2011-04 to our fair value measurements during 2012; however, the adoption did not have a material effect on our financial statements.
 See Note 12, "Fair Value of Financial Assets and Liabilities," to our unaudited condensed consolidated financial statements for the disclosures required by ASU 2011-04.